-- a. was installed legally (in accordance with federal and provincial regulations) prior to the adoption of Lakes Zoning Bylaw No. 900 (April 16, 2012); and, - b. does not comply with the permitted uses or/and or regulations in Lakes Zoning Bylaw No. 900.

-- 4. Docks: A non-conforming dock can be maintained and partially replaced up to not more than 75% over a three year period.
-The percentage of the dock structure is calculated based on the volume (length, width and depth of the floating platform, including the deck, supporting frame structure and floats).
-The volume of the pilings will also be calculated for a fixed dock.
-Due to the volume of a floating dock platform relative to the chain/cable and anchor system, the replacement of these will be permitted without affecting the non-conforming status. - 5.
-Swimming Platform: For a non-conforming swimming platform the floating platform can be maintained and partially replaced up to not more than 75% over a three year period.
-The percentage of the floating platform is calculated based on the volume (length, width and depth of the floating platform, including the deck, supporting frame structure and floats).
-The non-conforming status is not retained if the chain and/or anchor is replaced.
-The non-conforming status is not retained if a piling(s) is replaced for a fixed swimming platform. - Private Mooring Buoys: For a non-conforming private mooring buoy the non-conforming status is retained if only the floating buoy is replaced.
-It is not retained if the chain and/or anchor is replaced. - 7.
+- For existing structures, it needs to be determined if the dock, swimming platform, or private mooring buoy is non-conforming and lawful.
+In order to be considered lawfully nonconforming, the property owner will need to provide evidence it was installed prior to the adoption of Lakes Zoning Bylaw No. 900.
+Examples of evidence may include pictures, orthophotos, installation receipts, affidavits, etc.). - 2.
+The legal non-conformity of a structure cannot be increased.
+A non-conforming structure can be maintained and partially replaced by not more than 75% over a three year period, unless it is replaced in compliance with Bylaw No. 900.
+The replacement of a structure that does not comply with Lakes Zoning Bylaw No. 900 is not permitted.
+A property owner may apply for a DP with variance and/or land use bylaw amendment to seek approval from the Board to replace 100%, or more or less, of a non-conforming dock, swimming platform, or buoy structure that does not comply with Bylaw No. 900. - 3.
+Docks: A non-conforming dock can be maintained and partially replaced up to not more than 75% over a three year period. - 4.
+Swimming Platform: For a non-conforming swimming platform the floating platform can be maintained and partially replaced up to not more than 75% over a three year period. - 5.
+Private Mooring Buoys: For a non-conforming private mooring buoy the non-conforming status is retained if only the floating buoy is replaced.
+It is not retained if the chain and/or anchor is replaced. - 6.
 Other non-conforming structures: For structures other than a dock, swimming platform or private mooring buoy, Division 14 (Non-conforming Use and Other Continuations) of the LGA applies.
-If any part of structure (other than a dock, swimming platform or buoy) is to be replaced, a property owner must first apply for a zoning bylaw amendment to seek approval from the Board. - .8 Docks, swimming platforms and other structures should: - a. minimize impact on the natural state of the foreshore and water whenever possible;
+If any part of structure (other than a dock, swimming platform or buoy) is to be replaced, a property owner must first apply for a zoning bylaw amendment to seek approval from the Board. - .8 Docks, swimming platforms and other structures should: - a.
+Minimize impact on the natural state of the foreshore and water whenever possible; - Not use concrete, pressure-treated wood (i.e. creosote), paint or other chemical treatments that are toxic to many aquatic organisms, including fish, and severely impact aquatic environments; - c.
+Use untreated materials (e.g. cedar, larch, hemlock, rocks, plastic, etc.) as supports for structures that will be submerged in water.
+Treated lumber may contain compounds that can be released into the water and become toxic to the aquatic environment;

-- not use concrete, pressure-treated wood (i.e. creosote), paint or other chemical treatments that are toxic to many aquatic organisms, including fish, and severely impact aquatic environments; - use untreated materials (e.g. cedar, larch, hemlock, rocks, plastic, etc.) as supports for structures that will be submerged in water.
-Treated lumber may contain compounds that can be released into the water and become toxic to the aquatic environment; - d. use only treated lumber that is environmentally-friendly for structures that are above water; - e. be made by cutting, sealing and staining all lumber away from the water using only environmentally-friendly stains.
-All sealed and stained lumber should be completely dry before being used near water; - f. have plastic barrel floats that are free of chemicals inside and outside of the barrel before they are placed in water; - g. avoid the use of rubber tires as they are known to release compounds that are toxic to fish; - h. be sited in a manner which minimizes potential impacts on water utility intakes; and, - i. avoid aquatic vegetation and minimize disturbance to the lakebed and surrounding aquatic vegetation by positioning the dock or swimming platform in water deep enough to avoid grounding and to prevent impacts by prop wash in the case of docks.
+- d.
+Use only treated lumber that is environmentally-friendly for structures that are above water: - e.
+Be made by cutting, sealing and staining all lumber away from the water using only environmentally-friendly stains.
+All sealed and stained lumber should be completely dry before being used near water; - f.
+Have plastic barrel floats that are free of chemicals inside and outside of the barrel before they are placed in water; - g.
+Avoid the use of rubber tires as they are known to release compounds that are toxic to fish: - h.
+Be sited in a manner which minimizes potential impacts on water utility intakes; and, - Avoid aquatic vegetation and minimize disturbance to the lakebed and surrounding aquatic vegetation by positioning the dock or swimming platform in water deep enough to avoid grounding and to prevent impacts by prop wash in the case of docks.
 A minimum 1.5 m water depth at the lake-end of the dock is recommended at all times.